Our Top Picks

 The Series 5 has a display that’s always lit, so no more needing to tap the screen or even lift the watch to see the time.
 Choose from one of several colors or even design a unique look, choosing the case and band the recipient will love.
-If you’re being super fancy or splurging, there’s even a band from Hermes.
+If you’re being super fancy or splurging, there’s even straps from luxury designers.

 07 of 18

 If you are sending your high school graduate off to college, you might want to think about getting them an Amazon Prime student membership that will give them all of the great benefits of regular Prime, like free two-day shipping, unlimited photo storage, video streaming, and more, all at a discounted price.
-The student membership is $6.49 a month or $49 for the whole year.
-For those who are leaving school, you can buy them the regular Amazon Prime subscription, which costs $12.99 a month or $119 for the year.
+If they are still students, they can qualify for student membership.
+Otherwise, you can buy them the regular Amazon Prime subscription.
+Both are available monthly or by the year.

 08 of 18